perpetualintelligence/docs/docfx_project/articles/pi-cli/concepts.md

     }
 ```

 > **Note:** The `pi-cli` framework performs certain mandatory configuration option checks.
 Applications cannot customize or change the mandatory configuration option checks, but they can perform additional configuration checks as shown above.
-For more information see [restrictions](restrictions.md).
+For more information see [defaults and limits](defaults.md).

 ### [ICliBuilder](xref:PerpetualIntelligence.Cli.Integration.ICliBuilder)